AmasaDelano/dw-srd-offline/src/markdown/Moves.md

 ## Outstanding Warrants

-When you **return to a civilized place in which you’ve caused trouble before**, roll+Cha.
+When you **return to a civilized place in which you’ve caused trouble before**, roll+CHA.
 On a hit, word has spread of your deeds and everyone recognizes you.
 On a 7–9, that, and, the GM chooses a complication:

 - The local constabulary has a warrant out for your arrest
 - Someone has put a price on your head